-A colony can live a relatively long lifetime with worker ants living up to seven years, and the queens living as long as 15 years.
-Ants leave an invisible chemical trail which contains pheromones for others to follow once they locate a food source.
+A colony can live a relatively long lifetime, with worker ants living up to seven years.
+The queens can live as long as 15 years.
+Ants leave an invisible chemical trail which contains pheromones for other ants to follow once they locate a food source.

-With their ability to live long lives and proliferate quickly, and the fact that there are a total of 270 different species of ants in the area, they are a fact of life in California, making it necessary to get expert ant control services.
+With their ability to live long lives and proliferate quickly, and the fact that there are a total of 270 different species of ants in the area, they are a fact of life in California.
+To control them you will need to get expert ant control services.